tugwitt/21e8-work-puzzle/README.md

 **Don't assume this is safe.
 A miner can steal your outputs if they wanted to**

+**EDIT**: So definitely don't use this for anything that you care about

 A work puzzle for solving 21e8 hashes with a given 21e8 parent.
 This puzzle format allows for users to ask for a child 21e8 hash with a given amount of difficulty, that was derived from a parent hash.